Welcome to Cologne

 This area of the park is home to many animals, such as deer, goats and donkeys, but unlike a traditional zoo, they’re wandering freely down the same paths as you, and there are a number of food dispensers throughout the trail for a cheeky little feed.
 The deer in particular seem to love this!
 You can also see various birds and on a nice day even bring a picnic.
 It was too cold for any of that today though.

 I spent a little longer soaking up the park, but it soon got just a little too chilly.
 Opting against the hour-long weaving walk back, having already done that journey once, I hopped on a Number 7 tram back to the centre just in time for a late lunch – an absolute splurge at Hard Rock Cafe for a treat after living off street food pretty much since I arrived on the mainland.
-It cost a pretty penny – especially factoring in the several vodkas – but you know what?
+It cost a pretty penny – especially factoring in the several vodkas that accompanied it – but you know what?
 It was worth it, if nothing else for the mashed potato.
 God, I really miss mash when I’m traveling…

 With my last little bit of rapidly dying daylight I headed briefly across the river for that view of the cathedral.
 FYI, if you’re planning on leaving a love lock on this bridge when you visit, you might want to think again, otherwise good luck finding any space!